Mortimer333/Dito/README.md

 Class will be updated each time `pClass` changes.

 ## Communication between components
-All the components are downloaded asynchronously and can't really see each other without some setup to fix this problem library presents similar solution to Angular: `inputs`, `outputs` and `binds`.
+All the components are downloaded asynchronously and can't really see each other without some setup, so to fix this problem library presents similar solution to Angular: `inputs`, `outputs` and `binds`.

 ### Inputs
 To pass values into the instance and severe connection to it, you would use `input` - start with `@i:` then add the name of the chosen attribute (it can exist or not):